pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 ### Fix

+* Single 'm' key to tap to tempo
+* Temp drums for tempo
+* Stop scrolling if last is seen (tighten the bottom)
+* Data on bpm during play pause
+* "get it on": section too large for autoscroll: autoroll like repeats are expanded: each lyric on grid row, hide chords if not on that repeat, current < top: show top, current > bottom: show bottom.
+Adjusted the fontsize to allow for more song to be seen.

 * follower song location is not reset on a change of song
-* Eliminate song views from history
+* Eliminate song views (only) from history
-* Data on bpm during play pause

 * I shall be released x2 required
-* Stop scrolling if last is seen
-* Temp drums for tempo
-* Single key for tap to tempo
-* Drums during tempo change
+* Drums during tempo change while playing
-* "get it on": section too large for autoscroll: autoroll like repeats are expanded: each lyric on grid row, hide chords if not on that repeat, current < top: show top, current > bottom: show bottom
 * As requester with blue square fill
 * Random scroll location for songlist on start
-* elminate initial bounce at startup: chrome on mac only?, follower?
+* eliminate initial bounce at startup: chrome on mac only?, follower?
 * player, follower: no display adjustment popup
 *
 * sort file read find by modification date